Marco Osnato

 Marco Osnato (born 20 March 1972) is an Italian politician of Brothers of Italy serving as a member of the Chamber of Deputies.
 He was first elected in the 2018 general election, and was re-elected in 2022.
 Since 2022, he has chaired the Finance Committee.

+Biography

+Born on March 20, 1972, in Belluno, he first moved to Parma to study law at the university and then to Milan to earn a master’s degree in real estate management.
+He currently lives in Milan and is an entrepreneur in the construction industry.

+A Juventus FC fan, he is married to Mariacristina La Russa, the daughter and granddaughter, respectively, of politicians Romano and Ignazio, and is the father of two sons: Pasquale and Romano.